farm-ng/amiga-dev-kit/website/docs/examples/camera_calibration/README.md

 ```

 :::info
-By default, the camera address is assumed top be `localhost`.
+By default, the camera address is assumed to be `localhost` (service_config.json - line 4).
+If running the example from your local PC, you should replace `localhost` with your brain's
+IP address (e.g.,100.67.32.5) or your amiga's name (e.g., aluminum-pineapple -
+only supported if connected via tailscale).
 :::

 ### 5. Customize run